Teen Brain Development

-Understand the Adolescent Brain
+Understand the Teen Brain

 Adolescence is a time of profound brain, body and emotional growth.
 It offers parents an opportunity to support healthy development that is paralleled only by our influence in the very first few years of their lives.
 Adolescence is also a time of heightened emotions.
 The depth of teen emotions is enviable.
 We are inspired by their sheer exuberance and capacity to experience life to the fullest.
 Their sensitivity, passion, and compassion make them reliable, committed friends.
 They restore our hope as they commit to building a better world.
 On the other hand, heightened adolescent emotions can also lead to risky behaviors, or to self-defeating feelings like excessive worry, sadness, or anger.